intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Save-Load/README.md

 ```

 ### 2. Run
-If you want to save low-bit optimized model, run:
+If you want to save the optimized low-bit model, run:
 ```
 python ./generate.py --save-path path/to/save/model
 ```

-If you want to load low-bit optimized model, run:
+If you want to load the optimized low-bit model, run:
 ```
 python ./generate.py --load-path path/to/load/model
 ```